IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 Numba-compiled functions:

 1. Numba is perfectly happy with loops, and often even more happy than with vectorized operations.
-That's why 90% of vectorbt's functionality is written using loops.
+That's why 90% of vectorbt's functionality is enabled by loops.
 2. Numba hates repeated creation of new arrays and allocating (even small) chunks of memory in loops.
 A much better idea is to create a bunch of bigger arrays prior to the iteration, and use them as a buffer for storing temporary information.
 Be aware that operations with NumPy that yield a new array,